 The period after the summer holiday season is booming with new exhibitions at the many museums and galleries you can find all over the city.
-If you appreciate modern art, you will definitely enjoy Autumn at Danubiana and the Carmela Gross exhibition at the Kunsthalle.
-Get inspired by the dining-related artistic works exhibited at Prestreté in the Centre for Folk Art Production (ÚĽUV) and learn about the history of Volkswagen cars at the Bratislava Transport Museum.
+If you appreciate modern art, you will definitely enjoy Autumn at Danubiana, at the Kunsthalle or at the Nedbalka Gallery.
+You can find traditional and modern art at the Bratislava City Gallery and expositions at the City History Museum.

 8. Bratislava Music Festival and Jazz Days

-In addition, the world’s best jazz performers such as Cory Henry, Roy Hargrove and Marcus Miller are coming to Bratislava at the end of October, turning the city for the 43rd time into the jazz centre of the universe for a short time!
+In addition, the world’s best jazz performers are coming to Bratislava at the end of October, turning the city for the 45th time into the jazz centre of the universe for a short time!

 The square in front of the city centre’s Stará Tržnica (Old Market) becomes a small park full of the most delicious gourmet dishes street food vendors have created in imaginative forms.
 Not just those who enjoy a lot of meat in their diet, but also vegetarians and vegans will be satisfied by the rich selection available.
 And if you just cannot wait, follow the link to browse a list of the best street food establishments in Bratislava.

-This multi-day festival devoted to world music features an unprecedented mix of folk and modern music now expanded to include a number of public debates and a splendid program for children, all taking place on the streets of Bratislava on 21-24 September.
-In addition to wonderful music, you can also enjoy the festival tram and workshops with the opportunity to learn to play the drums or dance traditional folk dances.
+This multi-day festival devoted to world music features an unprecedented mix of folk and modern music including a number of public debates and a splendid program for children, all taking place on the streets of Bratislava on 27. – 29.
+September.
+In addition to wonderful music, you can also enjoy workshops and appealing conference.